 Overview

 Possible causes of uveitis are infection, injury, or an autoimmune or inflammatory disease.
-Many times a cause can't be identified.
+Many times, a cause can't be identified.

 Symptoms

-The signs, symptoms and characteristics of uveitis may include:
+Symptoms of uveitis may include:

 • Eye redness.